Hindi.co Heading

 Nāgarī (नागरी; naagaree) is also known as ĐevaNāgarī (देवनागरी).
 It is the name of a script used for writing many of the South Asian (mainly Indian & Nepali) languages.
 Saral (सरल) means simple.

-In Nāgarī, it is possible to form a lot of conjuncts.
-Scholars like handling complex things, so they may like lots of conjuncts.
-But lots of conjuncts are counterproductive for reasons mentioned in this page.
+In Nāgarī, it is possible to form many conjuncts.
+Scholars often enjoy handling complex things, so they may appreciate the abundance of conjuncts.
+However, having lots of conjuncts can be counterproductive for the reasons mentioned on this page.

 Why we should keep things simple?